Stillpoint-Software/.github/.github/CONTRIBUTING.md

 ### Code of Conduct

-By participating in a project, you agree to abide by the .NET Foundation's [Code of Conduct](./code-of-conduct).
+By participating in a project, you agree to abide by our [Code of Conduct](./code-of-conduct.md).
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored in all our spaces.

 ### How Can I Contribute?